Firmware-over-the-air (FOTA) updates

 - Multicast campaigns in Wi-SUN mesh networks.

-Device Management Client and Client Lite provide flexible FOTA update features, such as:
+Device Management's Update service and clients provide flexible FOTA update features, such as:

 - Delta update - The client constructs a new firmware image based on a delta patch file you create using the manifest tool and the firmware currently present on the device.
 This technique saves traffic bandwidth.